Richmond Park Walks: A Perfect London Day Hike

 The Perfect Richmond Park Walk

-There are a number of Richmond Park walks to choose from for your day hike.
+There are many walks to choose from for your day hike.
 There are trails that go throughout the park and you can easily pick and choose your path by simply looking at the trails available on Google Maps or Maps.Me (an offline maps app).

-I would, however, recommend taking a couple of detours from this trail that will extend your Richmond Park walk.
+I would, however, recommend taking a couple of detours from this trail that will extend your walk.

 Woodland in Richmond Park